Outpatient Radiology Prior Authorization

 - Follow the instructions outlined by AIM Specialty Health

 Prior Authorization by Phone:

-Have the following information ready for calling the AIM Utilization Management staff:
+AIM's toll-free number is 866-714-1105.
+Please have the following information ready for calling the AIM Specialty Health Utilization Management staff:

-- Name and office phone number of ordering physician
+- Name and office phone number or ordering physician

 - Member name, date of birth and identification number

 - Requested examination (CPT® code is not required, but is helpful - unlisted CPT codes cannot be used).
 If not CPT® code is available, please be as specific as possible; identifying body part and exam.

 - Name of provider's office or facility and location where the services are provided.
 If this is unknown at the time of service or the location is changed, it is helpful to notify AIM Specialty Health when scheduling services.